NetworksAreMadeOfString/Cyllell/README.md

-Cyllell is a Chef Client for Android aking to Knife
+Cyllell is a Chef Client for Android akin to Knife
 ======
 Cyllell makes it easy to manage servers and scale applications throughout your entire infrastructure from your phone.